AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

-This is an example of how the [Application for Amazon Kinesis Video Streams](../README.md) can be extended to only stream to [Amazon Kinesis Video Streams](https://aws.amazon.com/kinesis/video-streams/) when an object or motion is detected by either [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) (AOA) or [AXIS Video Motion Detection](https://www.axis.com/products/axis-video-motion-detection) (VMD).
-When the example is run, an action rule and a scenario or profile is created in either AOA or VMD.
+This is an example of how the [Application for Amazon Kinesis Video Streams](../README.md) can be extended to only stream to [Amazon Kinesis Video Streams](https://aws.amazon.com/kinesis/video-streams/) when an object or motion is detected by either [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) or [AXIS Video Motion Detection](https://www.axis.com/products/axis-video-motion-detection).
+When the example is run, an action rule and a scenario or profile is created in either AXIS Object Analytics or AXIS Video Motion Detection.
 The rule records clips and saves them to the SD-card when events occur in either application.
 Each recording is streamed to [Amazon Kinesis Video Streams](https://aws.amazon.com/kinesis/video-streams/).